 The law library has a wide array of study areas to meet the varying needs of our students.
-Study areas can be found on every floor of the law library and include open study spaces and enclosed study spaces.
+Open study spaces, quiet study areas, or enclosed study rooms can be found on every floor of the law library.

 Gould Reading Room

 Also known simply as the Reading Room or the Harry Potter Room due to its high ceiling and chandeliers, the Gould Reading Room is the hub of the library and a popular study area for students.
-Wireless internet service and electrical outlets for devises are available throughout this area.
-The Circulation and Reference Desks are located here.
+The Circulation and Reference Desks are located in the Reading Room.

-There are study carrels on the Basement, New Ground, 1st, 2nd, and 4th floors of the library.
-The carrels in the Basement, New Ground, 1st floor and 2nd floor are daily use carrels for all law students.
-These carrels will be swept in the morning to ensure fair use, but students are encouraged to use the carrels throughout the day.
+There are study carrels on the Basement, 1st, 2nd, and 4th floors of the library.
+The carrels in the Basement, 1st floor and 2nd floor are daily use carrels for all law students.
+Students are encouraged to use the carrels throughout the day.
+To ensure daily-use carrels remain available each day, belongings left overnight will be placed in the library lost & found.

 The carrels on the 4th floor are for JSD candidates only.
 Once a carrel has been assigned by the library, it can not be reassigned by the user.
 The library has the sole discretion to reassign carrels due to changing needs and circumstances.
 JSD candidates who are interested in using one of these carrels for their doctoral studies should email firstname.lastname@example.org.